What is two-phase treatment?

 Phase 2

-The goal of the second phase is to make sure each tooth has an exact location in the mouth where it fits well within association with the lips, cheeks, tongue, and other teeth.
-When this equilibrium is established, the teeth will function together properly.
-Phase two usually involves full upper and lower braces.
+- Alignment goal: Phase two's primary goal is to make sure each tooth has an exact location in the mouth where it fits well within association with the lips, cheeks, tongue, and other teeth.

 After the various stages of braces are complete, it is essential that your child maintain their results by wearing a custom retainer.
 In some instances, we may opt to attach a retainer to the teeth permanently.
 If that is the case, all your child will need to do is protect the retainer from damage.
 If your child has a removable retainer, it will likely need to be worn for 20–22 hours a day to keep the teeth from shifting out of place.
 As time progresses, they will be able to wear the retainer less and less, eventually only needing to wear it a few nights a week.
 Wearing a retainer is extremely important to preserving the results of two-phase treatments, and if not worn as instructed, it may result in your child needing orthodontic treatment again.